stevejay/middleengine-website/src/posts/2020-08-23-a-performance-testing-gotcha-with-the-canvas-web-api.md

 | Scaling from a 300x300 canvas area to a 900x900 canvas area              | 45.29 ops/s ± 3.04% |
 | Scaling from a 300x300 canvas area to a 3000x3000 canvas area            | 19.88 ops/s ± 1.47% |

 My suspicion is that the destination canvas gets turned into a CPU canvas because of the calls to `getImageData`.
 Thus these results are without hardware acceleration.
 It is noticeable how much slower these results are compared to the previous test suite.
 This shows how much of a performance hit it can be if the browser runs a canvas as a CPU canvas rather than as a GPU canvas.
-For more on this topic, see [my post here](/blog/posts/2020/08/21/cpu-versus-gpu-with-the-canvas-web-api).
+(For more on this topic, see [my post here](/blog/posts/2020/08/21/cpu-versus-gpu-with-the-canvas-web-api).)

-Note that how you flush the action might need to vary depending on the browser or even the browser version.
+Note that how you flush the action might depend on the browser or even the browser version.
 You would have to experiment with the approaches given in this post.

 ## Some results for the `drawImage` method performance tests